Kuuo/ProgramingExercises/README.md

 ###Textbooks included
-`(PDF)` at the end of the textbook name indicates that a pdf version of this textbook is available, you can find the download link in corresponding directory.
+*`(PDF)` at the end of the textbook name indicates that a pdf version of this textbook is available, you can find the download url in corresponding directory.*

-- Introduction To Java Programing Comprehensive Version 10th Edition (PDF)
+- Introduction To Java Programing Comprehensive Version 10th Edition `(PDF)`

 ###Update info